nearprotocol/NEARStudio/templates/00-hello-world/README.md

 ```
 </snippet>

-We need to write some tests
+We need to write some tests.
+Checkout `src/tests.js`.

 <snippet id='tests-snippet'>
 ```JavaScript